-For many years, both the mental health field and the addiction field have been extensively exploring the under-recognized connection between trauma, substance abuse, and Posttraumatic Stress Disorder.
+For many years, both the mental health field and the addiction field have been extensively exploring the under-recognized connection between trauma and substance abuse, and Post-traumatic Stress Disorder.
 But how significant is this connection?

 According to the National Center on Addiction and Substance Abuse (CASA) at Columbia University, the research has illustrated that exposure to trauma puts an individual at “four to five times greater risk” of substance abuse.
 Furthermore “stress” has been identified as the number one cause of relapse to substance abuse.
 A general population study found that among men with a history of PTSD, 34.5% reported substance abuse versus 15.1% of men without PTSD.
 Among women, 26.9% with a history of PTSD reported substance abuse versus 7.6% of women without PTSD.
 Moreover, research has illustrated that estimates of lifetime substance abuse ranges from 21% to 43% for individuals with PTSD.
 In addition, PTSD appears to occur among 42% of individuals in inpatient treatment for substance abuse.

 The statistics alone highlight the importance of the relationship between trauma and substance abuse, but aside from numbers, the suffering associated with this dual diagnosis is profound.
 Individuals who struggle with substance abuse and PTSD often must deal with other mental health and physical disorders, vulnerability to further trauma, and difficulties in treatment.